Singer season 7: Round 2

 The second round of the finals featured an encore song, and the singer who received the most votes (separate from the previous round's votes) was crowned the winner.
 The order for this round was determined by each singer's previous performance order from the first round, except for Yang Kun, who was defaulted to perform first after being the last contestant to advance.
 During the performance, Liu performed a medley of Empress Xiaoshengxian dedicated in memory of Yao Beina, a singer from The Voice of China (another show Liu was part of, as a coach), who died on January 16, 2015.

 Winner of Battle

 Liu Huan was declared the winner of Singer 2019 with 62.22% of the votes cast, leading by a 37.37% margin ahead of runner-up Wu Qing-feng.
 62.22% was the highest vote percentage attained in the history of the show.

-Ratings

-Pre-show segments, such as Singer Gathering and Singer Announcement, and broadcast ratings from China Central Television are excluded from the rating and tally.